 On the other side of the aisle, politicians as corrupt and vicious as McConnell and Pence make equally sickening pronouncements.
 They defend indefensible compromises as the best they can do.
 They talk the language of egalitarian democracy while accepting huge sums of money from the same donors who support their opponents.
 Goldman-Sachs and their ilk support both sides in most elections, enabling them to call in favors from whichever party wins.
 The insurance, pharmaceutical and fossil fuel industries, same deal.
 Most people have little grasp of what has happened to the Democratic party, now our Neoliberal Party.

 The Free Market is theoretically based on free competition.
 This competition, according to the orthodoxy of capitalism, causes the best product to be offered at the lowest price.
 In practice, competition in modern capitalism is not free, it’s very, very expensive.
 In theory, however, the Free Market sounds excellent.
-Health Care?
+American Health Care?
 Providers compete to offer the best service for the lowest price.
 If Private Health Insurance companies can sell a better product for less than Medicare, well, they should win and the government program should lose.

 Public Schools?
 You can measure their progress and compare it to the progress of private schools.
 Let the best schools win.
 Private schools, of course, can throw out disruptive students, public schools can’t.
 There are certain other advantages that private schools have over the public schools, but let them compete freely and we’ll use metrics to see who performs better.
 Let the best enterprise flourish and the other fall away.
 “No Child Left Behind” and “Race to the Top” were two government attempts to set the parameters of this free, if slightly unfair, competition.